Uschla/Supreme Party Court: Origins

-The Uschla had its origins at the very beginnings of the Nazi Party in the Party statutes (satzung) of 29 July 1921 when Hitler established two separate committees for resolving conflicts in the Party.
+The Uschla had its origins at the very beginnings of the Nazi Party in the Party statutes of 29 July 1921 when Hitler established two separate committees for resolving conflicts in the Party.
 Each was to consist of a chairman and two members.
 The first was the Investigation Committee, headed by himself, and the second was the Settlement Committee, headed by Party cofounder Anton Drexler.

 These components existed until the Party was banned in the wake of the Beer Hall Putsch in November 1923.
 The Party was reestablished on 27 February 1925 and Hitler subsequently resurrected these two committees in the Party statutes of 21 August 1925.
 They were soon combined into a unified Investigation and Settlement Committee, and its organization and functions were described in the subsequent Party statutes of 22 May 1926.

 Functions

 One task of the new body was the examination of the validity of applications by prospective Party members.
 In examining membership applications, the Uschla applied the Nazi Party's racial policies in excluding Jews, along with Freemasons or anyone with communist or socialist ties.
 It specifically excluded anyone with any trace of Jewish blood dating back to 1800, or anyone having marriage ties to such persons.

 Another function was conducting expulsion procedures for Party members.
 Expulsion offenses were broadly defined and members could be removed for a variety of vague reasons, including "disgraceful actions" and any "general offense" that might be judged to be injurious to the Party.
 This gave the committee wide latitude to exclude anyone the political leadership opposed.
 Once excluded, it was rare for anyone to be readmitted to the Party.

 The committee was also charged with the settlement of internal disputes and feuds among Party members.
 The Uschla was patterned on the former honor courts of the German Imperial Army, and Party members could appeal to it to absolve them of any unjustified attacks on their character leveled by a comrade.
 Examples of the types of complaints handled were slander, adultery, homosexuality, drunkenness and embezzlement of Party funds.
 The Party leadership intended that such issues be handled not in the law courts where they would be a matter of public record, but in the Party tribunal whose members were sworn to secrecy.
 This had the advantage of avoiding public scandal and preserving the Party's image of respectability.